-With a total of more than 48.2 million trips in 2018 across 51 cities, and with more than \$2.5 billion capital investment to develop infrastructure scheduled in 2020, the Sound Transit Board will oppose legislation that would negatively alter the oversight, planning, financing, construction, delivery and operation of Sound Transit projects and services.
+In 2019 Sound Transit provided more than 47.8 million trips across 51 cities.
+In 2021, Sound Transit will be opening three new light rail stations and investing more than \$2.5 billion to develop infrastructure.
+The Sound Transit Board opposes legislation that would negatively alter the oversight, planning, financing, construction, delivery and operation of Sound Transit projects and services.